sjbylo/lab-ocp4/workshop/content/exercises/50-change-the-source.md

 oc start-build vote-app
 ```

-Wait for the build to start.
+Ensure the build is running before continuing.

 Again, follow the build progress: